mehdi077/free-store/README.md

 - setting up this web app is simple and stright forward:

-1 * fork this repo into you github account.
+1 * fork this repo into your github account.

 2 * create a vercel account, and connect your account with your github account.